Let’s start with some facts.

 According to Hubspot, 80% of people will stop doing business with a company because of poor customer experience.
 This stat brings on the realization of how truly important customer support is for your business.

-Not only does Shopify provide 24/7 support, but it does it in style: they offer support by phone, email, chat, or any social media channel, you pick whatever works for you because Shopify covers it all.
+Not only does Shopify provide 24/7 support, but they do it in style: they offer support by phone, email, chat, or any social media channel, you pick whatever works for you because Shopify covers it all.

 This is another area where the platform has managed to gain ground over its counterparts as setting up your own shop with no prior experience comes with a lot of questions.